 It is easy to understand why the freeway is named Blue Ridge Parkway.
 See what I meant about the ridges?
 This is surely not the same as what I’ve experienced in Oregon.
 I don’t doubt that many artists are being inspired in the Northwest.
 I can also understand why Pee Wee King (Kentucky born) named his all-time favorite country song The Tennessee Waltz.
 Art is in the Nature.
 Nature is a masterpiece of art.
 The above-all mountain top experience is refreshing and nourishing to the soul.
 It is an internal encounter with the universe that my snapshots do not do justice.

-When we cruised around towns in this region, I saw the sophistication in architecture and the orderliness of the surroundings.
-There are barely farms or ranches (non-agricultural), but if there is a farmhouse, it usually looks tidy and established.
+When we cruised around towns in this region, I saw the sophistication of architecture and the orderliness of the surroundings.
+There are barely any farms or ranches (non-agricultural), but if there is a farmhouse, it usually looks tidy and established.
 The appeal of Tennessee seems to be established on a matured cultural background.

-I was just wondering why I have not seen much water around, I mean rivers or lakes like what we have abundance of them here in Oregon… Towards the end of our drive when the sun was already under the horizon, I was happy to finalize our day with these two shots:
+I was just wondering why I have not seen much water around, I mean rivers or lakes like what we have an abundance of them here in Oregon… Towards the end of our drive when the sun was already under the horizon, I was happy to finalize our day with these two shots:

 Jean lives in Tenneesee and I live in Oregon.
 Both States are not regular tourist destinations they can be the more or most desirable sightseeing locations for you.
 That is my conclusion.